taniarascia/new-moon/README.md

 ## What Are People Saying?

-> Absolutely beautiful theme.
-Definitely deserves more recognition .
+> “Absolutely beautiful theme.
+Definitely deserves more recognition.”
->
-> - _Arcadia_
+> — _Arcadia_

-> Undoubtedly the best color theme ever.
+> “Undoubtedly the best color theme ever.
 Just install and see yourself.
 The background color is perfect for long time exposure to the eyes.
-And the code color is well lit and separated from each other.
+And the code color is well lit and separated from each other.”
->
-> - _Ibnul Alam_
+> — _Ibnul Alam_

-> Great theme for long coding hours.
+> “Great theme for long coding hours.”
->
-> - _Volkan_
+> — _Volkan_

-> Really surprised this theme isn't more popular.
+> “Really surprised this theme isn't more popular.
 It's a joy to use for HTML/CSS/JS and PHP.
-I like that it isn't heavy on blue colors like a lot of the popular dark themes.
+I like that it isn't heavy on blue colors like a lot of the popular dark themes.”
->
-> - _Brendan_
+> — _Brendan_

-> I've been using New Moon for several weeks now, I love it.
-The color palette is very easy on the eyes, especially after a few hours of coding.
+> “I've been using New Moon for several weeks now, I love it.
+The color palette is very easy on the eyes, especially after a few hours of coding.”
->
-> - _Jose_
+> — _Jose_

 ## Colors